nuntius-rex/simple-html-encoder/README.md

 More recently, I needed it during some of my tutorials to encode examples for ReactJS.

-I hope it is of some help to you.

-WARNING: This is just a quick tool to get a job done.
-This type of code would be dangerous on a live server if used improperly.
+WARNING: This tool should not be deployed on a live server without adequate security.

 Enjoy!
 ~Dan